 Draft – June -2 - 2014

-Authentication

-A task where the Facial Recognition System performs a one-to-one comparison of a stored or previously-available photograph against the facial vector of a Subject.

-Dispose
+Algorithm [Submitted By John Dowden]

+A limited sequence of instructions or steps that directs a computer system how to solve a particular problem or perform a function.

+Example of Algorithm: A facial recognition system will have multiple algorithms for: image processing, template generation, matching, etc.

+Authentication [Edited by Walter Hamilton and John Dowden]

+A task where the Facial Recognition System attempts to confirm an individual’s claimed identity by comparing the template generated from a submitted face image with a specific known template generated from a previously enrolled face image.
+This process is also called one-to-one verification.

+Delete [Name Change From Susan Grant]

 To make unusable or place content in a position to become unusable.

+Encryption [Submitted by Walter Hamilton and Bill Long]

+The act of transforming data into an unintelligible form so that it cannot be read by without the use of a key or a password.

 Enroll

-The process of storing and maintaining a Facial Vector.
+The process of storing and maintaining Facial Recognition Data.

 Existing Privacy Laws:

-Any state or federal law governing the collection or use of Personally Identifiable Information collected from a Subject.
+Any state or federal law governing the collection or use of Facial Recognition Data collected from a Subject.
 This includes, but is not limited to Gramm-Leach-Bliley Act, Health Insurance Portability and Accountability Act, Children's Online Privacy Protection, California Online Privacy Protection Act, and Electronic Communications Privacy Act.

 Facial Detection

-A task where the Facial Recognition System distinguishes the presence of a face without creating or deriving a Facial Vector.
+A task where the Facial Recognition System distinguishes the presence of a face without creating or deriving a Facial Template.

 Facial Detection Software